LeonneBrito/leonnebrito/README.md

 # Hi there 👋

 I'm Leonne Brito.
-I'm Front End developer who is passionate about JavaScript technologies and its entire ecosystem.
+I'm Front-End developer who is passionate about JavaScript technologies and its entire ecosystem.

 - 🔭 I’m currently working on Javascript apps.
-- 🌱 I’m currently learning Back End development.
+- 🌱 I’m currently learning Back-End development.
-- 💬 Ask me about World of Warcraft, League of Legends, animes and investments.
+- 💬 Ask me about World of Warcraft, League of Legends, animes, hardware and investments.
 - ⚡ Fun fact: I like Toddynho a lot.